-To help show how well we are implementing this strategy, we will use a small number of performance indicators.
+To help show how well we are implementing this Strategy, we will use a small number of performance indicators.
 The indicators focus on areas that Council can influence through its planning and infrastructure functions.
 It is also acknowledged that factors beyond the control of local government will influence these indicators.

-of people will have 30-minute travel time to their place of work or education or more new residential building consents are apartments and townhouses improvement in housing affordability, based on the HAM first home buyer measure.
+80% of people will have 30-minute travel time or less to their place of work or education.
+70% or more of new residential building consents are located within our urban area or growth nodes.
+2% annual average increase in jobs.
+10% or more new residential building consents are apartments and townhouses.
+15% improvement in housing affordability, based on the HAM first home buyer measure.
+1.5% annual increase in inner city residents for the first 5 years, then 5% annual increase.